autotwin/autosim/README.md

 ```

 This script:
-- Reads the `.odb` file from the simulation output folder
+- Run `postproc/contour_visualization.py` to read the `.odb` file and produce a contour plot
-- Extracts max principal strain and strain rate
+- Run `postproc/strain_rate_vs_strain.py` to read the `.odb` file, extracts max principal strain and strain rate, and generate:
-- Generates:
   - A scatter plot (strain rate vs. strain)
   - Histograms of strain and strain rate
   - A `.txt` file with raw element-wise data